 A brand’s personality can also be shown through smart typeface choices.
 To illustrate, Serif font styles denote professionalism and elegance while sans serif fonts can be inviting but less formal.
 Mix and match font styles that you think will best represent your brand.
 (Tip: We recommend using up to three different font styles at most.)

 Readability is another hallmark of an effective and modern business card.
 Attain this by following a clean and organized layout.
-Carefully position all text and image elements in such a way that follows the normal eye movement.
+Carefully position all text and image elements in such a way that supports the normal eye movement.

 Remember, business cards only have little space to write on.
 Prioritize brand logos and company contact information without sacrificing the overall look of the business card.

-Remember when we said that business cards can also serve as promotional tools?
+Remember when we said that business cards could also serve as promotional tools?
 You can do that by adding a compelling Call To Action on them.
 Utilize the back portion of your business cards and incorporate a QR code, a social media link, a discount offer, or even a scratch-a-prize section.

 When you use these CTAs, you encourage a customer to go one step into the lead generation and buying process.
 By offering a boon in the form of a discount, first dibs, or access to comprehensive information, you are engaging with a customer even more.
 And this lets them know how much you value their time and business.

 Take your business cards to a whole new level of cool by incorporating advanced printing techniques.
 Use thick or textured cardstock.
 Try square, circle, or even irregularly shaped business card print sizes.
 Combine foil printing with die-cutting techniques.
-You can even add embossed and debossed accents or stamped fonts.
+You can also add embossed and debossed accents or stamped fonts.
 You may even create vintage or retro business cards.